Westlake-AI/Awesome-Mixup/README.md

 - [awesome-mixup](https://github.com/demoleiwang/awesome-mixup): A collection of awesome papers about mixup.
 - [awesome-mixed-sample-data-augmentation](https://github.com/JasonZhang156/awesome-mixed-sample-data-augmentation): A collection of awesome things about mixed sample data augmentation.
 - [data-augmentation-review](https://github.com/AgaMiko/data-augmentation-review): List of useful data augmentation resources.
+- [Awesome-Mixup](https://arxiv.org/abs/2409.05202): An awesome list of papers for `A Survey on Mixup Augmentations and Beyond`.